MA, BM. BCh, DM (Oxon), FRCPsych

 Neurobiology and experimental medicine of bipolar disorder

 My research addresses several aspects of translational neuroscience relevant to bipolar disorder and related conditions.
 It is funded mainly by grants from the Wellcome Trust and Medical Research Council.
-The research a team effort, relying on the expertise and commitment of many exceptional colleagues and collaborators, both in the Department and elsewhere.
+The research is a team effort, relying on the expertise and commitment of many exceptional colleagues and collaborators, both in the Department and elsewhere.